yoshisuga/MAME4iOS/README.md

 Pair your mFi controller with your iOS device, and it should 'just work'.

-Up to 4 mfi controllers are supported (this is untested as of 5/18/16).
+Up to 4 mfi controllers are supported.
+I've tested it with 2 mfi controllers and it seems to work ok.

 ### Hotkey combinations